akkyie/AKPickerView/README.md

         // OR
         - (UIImage *)pickerView:(AKPickerView *)pickerView imageForItem:(NSInteger)item;

     > - Using both texts and images are currently not supported.
-When you implement both, `- pickerView:titleForItem` will be called and the other won't.
+When you implement both, `-pickerView:titleForItem` will be called and the other won't.
     > - You currently cannot specify image sizes; AKPickerView shows the original image in its original size.
 Resize your images in advance if you need.

 1. You can change its appearance with properties below.